 3. Physical Maturity

-Physical maturity is another crucial factor for making the jump to the NFL straight from high school.
+Physical maturity is another crucial factor for getting into the NFL.
 The physical demands of professional football require players to have fully developed bodies capable of withstanding the rigors of the sport.

-According to a study conducted by PubMed, the average age of NFL rookies is around 22 years old.
+Tthe average age of NFL rookies is around 22 to 24 years old.
 This age is often the result of players spending several years in college, where they can further develop their bodies through strength and conditioning programs.

 Physical maturity not only ensures that players are physically prepared for the NFL, but it also helps prevent injuries and allows them to compete at a high level for an extended period.